cykeldk/connect4/README.md

 # connect4
 implementation of the classic game "connect 4" in unity / C#

-So far no check for obstructing other players possible win.
+So far just two AIs playing against each other.